JuniorSilva1998/LBMAparapi/README.md

 The LBM program is a project I worked with as part of my university course.

-It was developed with Java using NetBeans IDE 8.2.
+It was written in Java and was developed using NetBeans IDE 8.2.

 Aparapi may need to be initialized.
 In case of problems, follow these steps:
 Go to "Aparapi" folder.